jaredponn/Probable-Octo-Journey/README.md

 ```

+## Using Optional in Java
-- Using Optional in Java (should be used for all values that may or may not exist):
+Using Optional in Java (should be used for all values that may or may not exist):
 ```Java
 Optional<Double> a = Optional.of(3d); // initilizes with value of 3
                 // = Optional.empty(); // initlizes with no value